ENIGMA-infra/ENIGMA-Tremor/docs/projects/ongoing/Cortical_Subcortical_Cerebellum_Morphology_Project.md

 ---

-## Running the Fastsurfer cerebellum segmentations using CerebNet
+## Running the cerebellum segmentations using CerebNet
 The protocol is being finalized and will be added soon!

 ---